AbbVie cools on $55 billion Shire deal after U.S. tax changes

 The news hammered shares in Shire, sending them down 23 percent, to where they were before the deal talks emerged in June.

-Shares in larger rival AstraZeneca AZN.L, which had rebuffed a $118 billion takeover bid from U.S. drugmaker Pfizer Inc PFE.N, fell 2.9 percent.
+Shares in larger rival AstraZeneca, which had rebuffed a $118 billion takeover bid from U.S. drugmaker Pfizer Inc, fell 2.9 percent.

 AbbVie said its board will meet on Monday to consider the impact of the U.S. Department of Treasury's proposed unilateral changes to tax regulations announced last month, and to also consider whether to withdraw or modify its recommendation on the Shire deal.